agaase/seattle-aerospace/README.md

 2. Give a sense of how many companies were involved in an object.
 3. Also, identify the number of companies at the intersection of activity and object.

+### Visual Design
+1. The axis represents the activity and object.
+They are also quantified by having bars to show the number of companies in that variable.
+2. The intersection of a matrix at a point is showing using a circle.
+The radius of the circle shows the number of company involved in that particular activity and object.